Bored of Studies

 To add to that - spelling is really important - for example, the difference between inevidably and inevitably may be whole mark.

-I also recommend you use your introduction to establish the (past/present/future) tense of your journey, as well as if its expected or unexpected, that way you can mould only yyour intro and leave the rest upto more or less memorising (mostly)
+I also recommend you use your introduction to establish the (past/present/future) tense of your story, as well as if the theme is expected or unexpected, that way you can mould only yyour intro and leave the rest upto more or less memorising (mostly)

 Hates the waiting game...